|

 Diagnosis methods for HLHS

-Some options for HLHS: cardiac transplantation, in which the entire heart is replaced by a donated heart and staged palliation which is explained below.
-Your doctor should advise you about the risks and benefits to each of all options.
+HLHS is not a survivable lesion without major open heart surgery.
+There are two options, one is cardiac transplantation, in which the entire heart is replaced by a donated heart, and the other is called staged palliation, which is explained below.
+Your doctor should advise you about the risks and benefits to each of these two options.

 For HLHS, staged palliation involves three operations or the Norwood Procedure.
 In order, these are the Norwood operation, bidirectional Glenn operation, and the Fontan operation.